Loss Control Insights for Public Sector

 - Store your equipment and materials where they won’t get hit.

-Everyone involved in the planning, design, construction and maintenance of your temporary traffic control zones should have the appropriate safety training to understand what is being done and why.
+Everyone involved in the planning, design, construction and maintenance of your temporary traffic control zones should have the appropriate safety training to understand what is being done in a work zone and why.

 Communicating proactively with the community works in your favor.
 Informed users are better prepared to react to changes, or they might choose another route entirely.